Hello! Who are you and what are you working on?

 Our business grew from my kitchen to 75 square feet in my garage for 5 years.
 Then we moved to an 800 sq. foot space and then 1380 sq ft in Bethpage and are now in 1427 sq. feet in Farmingdale which includes production and party space.
-Our growth each year has been slow and steady, but after recently being the finale episode on Sell it Like Serhant, a new show on Bravo, our business is growing a little faster!
+Our growth each year has been slow and steady, but after being the finale episode on Sell it Like Serhant, a show that had one season on Bravo, our business is growing a little faster!

 What's your backstory and how did you come up with the idea?

 My skin was crazy dry and peeling even in some spots.
 I started using lotion but nothing seemed to work.
 Then I found exfoliating product and everything changed.
 I bought dozens of jars over a year and a half period and had something I loved about every jar and something I didn’t love.
 I decided to make my own.
 My sister pushed me to sell and joined me in the business.

 I had no expertise in skincare, but I had research and the love of learning something new.

 I tried different techniques.
 I studied up on good labeling practices.
 I wanted to do it right from the beginning.
 I asked questions.
 I joined a business group, which has a robust facebook group, a great mentor and a great group of makers to learn from and lean on.
 I go to local Chamber events and online networking groups to give me different perspectives.

 Starting this business changed my life.
 It opened doors.
 It introduced me not only to some of the best people in the world through my customers and business groups but I learned so much about myself, too.